 If you are accused under 4573 PC, you can challenge the accusation by raising a legal defense.

 - no controlled substance.

-The statute says that a person can bring a drug into a jail/prison if he is authorized to do so by the person in charge of the facility.
-Therefore, a defense under this section is for an accused to say that he acted with this authorization.
+The statute says that you can bring a drug into a jail/prison if you are authorized to do so by the person in charge of the facility.
+Therefore, a defense under this section is to say that you acted with this authorization.

 2.2.
 No knowledge

-Please recall that a defendant is only guilty under this statute if he knowingly brought a drug into a jail.
-An accused, therefore, cannot be guilty of a crime if he did not know he was bringing a drug into prison.
+You are only guilty under this statute if you knowingly brought a drug into a jail.
+Therefore, you cannot be guilty of a crime if you did not know you were bringing a drug into prison.

 2.3.
 No controlled substance

-Please also recall that the law only applies to “controlled substances.”
-This means it is always a defense for a defendant to show that while he may have carried a substance into a jail, it was not a controlled substance.
+This law only applies to “controlled substances.”
+This means it is always a defense to show that while you may have carried a substance into a jail, it was not a controlled substance.